nathansobo/monarch/README.md

 });
 ```

-To define a constructor/table pair, call the global `Monarch` function
+To define a constructor/table pair, call the global `Monarch` function with the
-with the constructor's name (for debugging purposes) and a hash of column
+constructor's name (for debugging purposes) and a hash of column declarations.
-declarations.
-The columns hash contains each column's name as a key and each
+The columns hash contains each column's name as a key and each column's type as
-column's type as a value.
-Every table is given an integer-typed `id` column as
+a value.
+Every table is given an integer-typed `id` column as its primary key by
-its primary key by default.
-This will return a constructor function that you can
+default.
+The `Monarch` function returns an anonymous constructor that you can
 assign to a global variable.

 ## Loading Data